privacybydesign/irma-frontend-packages/plugins/irma-server/README.md

 the result from the session is fetched on the server, you can override (parts of) the `start` and/or `result` properties.

+With the option `handle` you can specify a particular session pointer that is started.
+This can be used to handle an already existing session.
+When this option is used, sessions cannot be restarted by the user when something goes wrong.
+Therefore we do not recommend using this option.

+When you want to specify the `handle` option and the `start` option both, you have to explicitly indicate this by setting `enableRestart` to true.
+In this case, first the session from `handle` will be used and in case of an error a new session will be retrieved using the options specified at `start`.

 **It is recommended to not start sessions or fetch results on the IRMA server from a web browser**, but have a service in between that starts the session and checks the result for you.
 So in the browser the `url` property of `session`